 How to Check Glue and Remove Glued Items Before Refinishing

-Fortunately, most pieces of mass produced dollhouse scale furniture made in recent times use glues which are easy to remove.
-This cabinet had several areas of hard, clear,shiny glue in smooth edged puddles emerging from behind the trims.
+Fortunately, most pieces of mass-produced dollhouse scale furniture made in recent times use glues which are easy to remove.
+This cabinet had several areas of hard, clear, shiny glue in smoothly edged puddles emerging from behind the trims.
 The 'jars' glued to the shelves appeared to use the same glue.

 A hair dryer will also often selectively melt hot melt glues.
-If the glues wouldn't dissolve with heat, my next step is to try rubbing alcohol (isopropanol) on a cotton bud, and if that doesn't work either, try acetone (nail polish remover) on a cotton bud.
-Use any of these methods only under well ventilated conditions!Continue to 5 of 18 below.
+If the glues wouldn't dissolve with heat, our next step is to try rubbing alcohol (isopropanol) on a cotton bud, and if that doesn't work either, try acetone (nail polish remover) on a cotton bud.
+Use any of these methods only under well-ventilated conditions!Continue to 5 of 18 below.

 05 of 18